cjdbarlow/Part-One/buffers.md

     * This is the mechanism behind the **Haldane effect**, and why venous blood is only slightly more acidic than arterial blood

 ###Phosphate Buffer System
+Phosphoric acid is:
-Phosphoric acid is tribasic and can donate potentially three hydrogen ions, though only one of these reactions is relevant at physiological pH, with a pKa of 6.8:
+* Tribasic and can therefore potentially donate three hydrogen ions
+* However, only one of these reactions is relevant at physiological pH, with a pKa of 6.8:
 $$ H_2PO_4^- ⇌ H^+ + HPO_4^-$$
+* The quantitative effect is low despite the optimal pKa due to the low plasma concentration of phosphate

-Though the pKa makes phosphate an optimal buffer system, as it is a closed system and the plasma concentration is low its quantitative effect the ECF is minor.
-At higher concentrations, such as intracellularly and in urine, it is a significant contributor.
+* At higher concentrations, such as intracellularly and in urine, it is a significant contributor

-In prolonged acidosis, CaPO<sub>4</sub> can be mobilised from bones and can be considered as an alkali reserve.
+* In prolonged acidosis, CaPO<sub>4</sub> can be mobilised from bones and can be considered as an alkali reserve

 ---
 ##References